kengz/robocup-soccer/README.md

 # Robocup
 RoboCup 2D Soccer Simulation League, written in Python, for my A.I. class project.

-In case you wonder, this won the class tournament, but its positioning is shitty tho.
+In case you're wondering, this won the class tournament, but its positioning is shitty tho.

 ## Installation